+We had a modest budget to furnish the whole house, so we had to be resourceful in where we shopped.
 And as luck would have it, we found the perfect coffee table at Home Sense for $499.
 It was compiled of small pieces of wood put together.
-The only thing that we added was the glass top so food crumbs would not fall into the cracks and make cleaning a nightmare.
-And after we sourced out the rest of the furniture pieces, we accessorized the space with a faux fur cushions and throw to complete the grizzly bear feel.
+We added a custom glass top so food crumbs would not fall into the cracks and make cleaning easier.
+And after we sourced out the rest of the furniture pieces, we accessorized the space with faux fur cushions and a throw to infuse the grizzly bear feel.

 Tofino Coastal Escape

-I wasn't quite sure what to do with three black superhero t-shirts.
-At the end, I decided to frame them into shadow boxes and featured them as wall art.
-So I went to a comic book store on Granville Street in downtown and got three comic books that corresponds to the characters on the t-shirts.
-I tore out some of the pages (gasp!) and used the pages as background.
-The eldest son was a happy camper!
-In fact, he loved them so much that even after he got married and was moving out, he wanted to take these frames with him.
+The second requirement was three black superhero t-shirts!
+I didn't want this room to feel too childish, so I decided to turn these t-shirts into a feature that has a more artistic feel.
+I went to a comic book store on Granville Street in downtown and got three comic books that corresponds to the characters on the t-shirts.
+I tore out some of the pages (gasp!) and used the pages as the background.
+Then I framed everything inside a shadow box.
+This grown-up kid was a happy camper!
+In fact, he loved them so much that even after he got married and was moving out, I was told that he took these frames with him.

-In both of these boys' room, we were able to fit a single sofa in to facilitate reading/lounging as well as a pulled out sofa for sleepover for their friends.
+In both of these boys' room, we were able to fit a single sofa in to facilitate reading/lounging as well as a pulled out sofa for friends to have sleepover.